JoanyMarino/DataQualityInHealth/Proposal.md

 # Packages

-Please see https://github.com/JoanyMarino/DataQualityInHealth for the list of packages and preview of the Task View.
+Please see [this document](DataQualityInHealth.md) for the list of packages and a preview of the Task View.
 Currently, it consists of 27 packages (including 9 core packages).

 # Overlap